Automattic/wp-calypso/client/lib/analytics/README.md

 `localStorage.setItem('debug', 'calypso:analytics:*');`

-You can limit to only calls made to Google Analytics, Tracks, or MC by replacing the `*` with an appropriate suffix. `ga` for Google Analytics, `tracks` for Tracks, and `mc` for MC.
+You can limit to only calls made to Google Analytics, Tracks, or MC by replacing the `*` with an appropriate suffix. `ga` for Google Analytics, `tracks` for Tracks, `mc` for MC, and `ad-tracking` for Ad Tracking.

 `localStorage.setItem('debug', 'calypso:analytics:tracks'); // only show debug for tracks`